cmarquezrusso/bank-statements-data/README.md

 ## Bank of New Zealand (BNZ)

-BNZ officialy supports the following file formats: `CSV`, `QIF`, `GIFTS` and `OFX` These formats are poor on details (time doesnt exists here)
+BNZ officialy supports the following file formats: `CSV`, `QIF`, `GIFTS` and `OFX` These formats are poor on details (transaction time doesnt exist here)

 However, you can use [my utility](https://github.com/cristian04/util-bnz-data-extractor) which is using BNZ API and importing transactions into elastic search.
+To avoid reverse engineering, please vote for this https://community.bnz.co.nz/t/api-application-programming-interface/337

 ### How to export bank statements
 - Login into your account